kamalbuilds/echelon-sdk-aptosmanager/README.md

 const coin = await client.getMarketCoin(market);
 ```

-### Borrow/Supply/Replay/Withdraw
+### Borrow/Supply/Repay/Withdraw

-Borrow, supply, replay, and withdraw are similar.
+Borrow, supply, repay, and withdraw are similar.
 Let's use Borrow as an example.

 First, you need to get the amount of coins the user can borrow: